Viva Cinema: Las Acacias

 Join the Bullock Museum for a screening and conversation about the film Las Acacias.

-Reluctantly, a dour long-distance truck driver agrees to give a lift to a Paraguayan single mother and her five-month-old daughter to Buenos Aires.
+Reluctantly, a dour long-distance truck driver agrees to give a lift to a Paraguayan single mother and her eight-month-old daughter to Buenos Aires.
 Can the palpable silence soften up the taciturn trucker's sullen heart?

 Rubén is a solitary truck driver who for years has been driving from Asunción in Paraguay to Buenos Aires hauling wood.
 But the journey he’s about to make today will be different: this morning, at a stop on the road near Asunción, Jacinta arrives with Anahí, her 8 month old daughter, who will travel with them.
 It’s not the best start for Rubén, but as time passes, Rubén and Jacinta get along increasingly well.
 Slowly, despite their difficulties in communicating, they start understanding one another.
 Neither tells much about their lives.
 But neither do they ask much.
 It is a journey of few words, yet anything but silent.
 As they near their destination, both share the same desire: they don’t want the journey to end.
 Las Acacias marks the feature directorial debut of Pablo Giorgelli, with which he participated in the Critics’ Week and won the Caméra d’Or (Best First Film) at the 2011 Cannes Festival.